daizoru/node-evolve/README.md

 The evolved code must respect some security rules and constraints.
 You cannot use "var x = ..", so you must use pre-defined variables and function symbols.

-In the future I may create an API to make this process painless, but for the moment you there are only 5 vars for values (x1, x2, x3, x4 and x5), and 5 vars for functions (f1, f2, f3, f4 and f5)
+In the future I may create an API to make this customizable, but for the moment there are only 5 vars for values (x1, x2, x3, x4 and x5), and 5 vars for functions (f1, f2, f3, f4 and f5)

 Functions must not take arguments, but they can have side effects.